spree-contrib/spree_drop_ship/README.md

 * **Confirmed:** Represents that the supplier has confirmed receiving the drop ship order notification & information.
 * **Complete:** Represents that the drop ship order has been shipped, and the supplier's work is complete.

-Spree Drop Ship will also integrate with [Balanced Payments](https://www.balancedpayments.com/) in order to handle charging commission w/Escrow accounts for sales, as well as, handling payments to your suppliers via ACH direct deposits.
+Spree Drop Ship used with [Spree Marketplace](https://github.com/jdutil/spree_marketplace) allows handling payments to your suppliers via ACH direct deposits.
 This is still currently a work in progress, and any input is welcome.
-This will be refactored into it's own extension [Spree Marketplace](https://github.com/jdutil/spree_marketplace) in order to keep Spree Drop Ship lite for people who do not wish to integrate with a payment provider.

 Integrations
 ------------